databrickslabs/delta-oms/README.md

-# deltaods
+# deltaoms
-ODS on Delta Lake
+OMS on Delta Lake